abdel/abdel.github.io/_posts/2018-01-05-fastai-part1.md

 published: true
 title: 'Key Takeaways from Practical Deep Learning for Coders'
 date: '2018-01-05'
-excerpt: Insights & best practices from the course
+excerpt: Insights and best practices from the course
 layout: post
 ---
 I recently completed the new edition of the [Practical Deep Learning for Coders](http://course.fast.ai/) course which was available for individuals who were accepted into the International Fellowship program.
 Throughout the course, we got to not only build state-of-the-art for models for image classification, language, sentiment analysis, structured data and recommender systems, but also understand what’s going on behind the scenes.
 I thought it would be useful share some useful insights and best practices that I was not really aware of prior to the start of the course.